 The Basic S1G-MCS and NSS Set field indicates the S1G-MCSs for each number of spatial streams in S1G PPDUs that are supported by all S1G STAs in the BSS.

-The Basic S1G-MCS and NSS Set field is a bitmap of size TBD bits; each <TBD> bits indicates the supported S1G-MCS set for NSS from 1 to 4.
-The Basic VHT-MCS and NSS Set field is defined as Rx S1G-MCS Map subfield in TBD (Supported S1G-MCS and NSS Set field).
+Each Max S1G-MCS combined with the related Min S1G-MCS indicate the supported S1G-MCS set for NSS from 1 to 4.